 Our mission is to build and sustain a state-of-the-art hospice center that provides end-of-life care, education and support for our community.

 Partners Hope Foundation recognizes Missoula’s rich history of providing end-of-life support and services.
 By partnering with existing healthcare providers, we seek to build upon what has been accomplished in hospice care as we move forward to meet the end-of-life care needs of our community.
 Together, we will provide seamless access to services and state-of-the-art care for individuals, families and our community.

-PHC’s history of commitment to the patients and families it serves is the foundation of their steadfast reputation in our community.
-Through our partnership, we look forward to building upon PHC’s expertise and creating a facility that offers community members an enriching and transformative end-of-life experience.
+PIHC’s history of commitment to the patients and families it serves is the foundation of their steadfast reputation in our community.
+Through our partnership, we look forward to building upon PIHC’s expertise and creating a facility that offers community members an enriching and transformative end-of-life experience.